MetOffice/simulation-systems/source/WorkingPractices/TestSuites/lfric_apps.rst

     Alternatively, a single application can be built and run locally using `these instructions <https://code.metoffice.gov.uk/trac/lfric_apps/wiki/local_builds>`_

-    This is particularly useful for checking for compile errors while developing.
+    This test does not use rose or cylc and is particularly useful for checking for compile errors while developing.

 -----